Is it easier to count communities than find them?: Introduction

-\paragraph*{Planted-versus-planted testing}
+\paragraph{Planted-versus-planted testing.}

 We emphasize that there is a key difference between our work and existing hardness results for high-dimensional testing.
 The testing problems we consider are between two different ``planted'' distributions, each with a different type of planted structure.
 In contrast, previous low-degree hardness results for testing (e.g.,~\cite{hopkins-thesis,sos-detecting,HS-bayesian,ld-notes} and many others) have always considered testing between ``planted'' and ``null,'' where the null distribution has i.i.d.\ or at least independent entries.
-On a technical level, planted-versus-null problems are more tractable to analyze because we can explicitly construct a basis of orthogonal polynomials for the null distribution, but this strategy seems more difficult to implement for planted-versus-planted problems.
+On a technical level, planted-versus-null problems are more tractable to analyze because we can explicitly construct a basis of orthogonal polynomials for the null distribution, which enables easy representation of the so-called `advantage' (see \eqref{eq:adv}), the main quantity to bound when using the low-degree polynomial approach, but this strategy seems more difficult to implement for planted-versus-planted problems.

 The idea of planted-versus-null testing goes beyond the low-degree framework.
-Other forms of average-case lower bounds typically also, either explicitly or implicitly, leverage a hard planted-versus-null testing problem; this includes reductions from planted clique (e.g.,~\cite{BR-reduction,BBH-reduction}), sum-of-squares lower bounds (e.g.,~\cite{pcal,KMOW}), and statistical query lower bounds (e.g.,~\cite{DKS-sq,FGRVX-sq}).
-In fact, these frameworks seem to struggle in settings where there is not a hard planted-versus-null testing problem available.
+Other forms of average-case lower bounds typically also, either explicitly or implicitly, leverage an easy-to-analyze null distribution; this includes reductions from planted clique (e.g.,~\cite{BR-reduction,BBH-reduction}), sum-of-squares lower bounds (e.g.,~\cite{pcal,KMOW}), and statistical query lower bounds (e.g.,~\cite{DKS-sq,FGRVX-sq}).
+In fact, these frameworks seem to struggle in settings where there is not a simple null distribution in the hypothesis test.

 Our work overcomes this barrier that has limited the use of the above methods: we demonstrate for the first time that low-degree hardness results can be proven for planted-versus-planted problems.
 We give some general-purpose formulas (Propositions~\ref{prop:adv-gauss} and~\ref{prop:adv-binary}) that can be used to analyze a wide variety of such problems in random graphs or random matrices, not limited to just the specific models studied in this paper.
 The proof techniques are inspired by~\cite{SW-estimation}, which studies estimation problems rather than testing.
 On a technical level, the core challenge in our analysis is to bound certain recursively-defined quantities called $r_\alpha$ (defined in~\eqref{eq:r-def}).
 These are analogous to the cumulants that appear in~\cite{SW-estimation}, and while the $r_\alpha$ are not cumulants, they enjoy a number of similar convenient properties (see Section~\ref{sec:r_algebra}) that are important for the analysis.